Heroku Audit Trail Log Ingestion via API Polling

 - Provide a descriptive Source Name (e.g., “Heroku” or “Heroku Audit Prod”)

-- Add your Heroku Enterprise Name and generated API Token to the tile from the steps below.
+- Add your Heroku Enterprise Account ID and generated API Token to the tile from the steps below.

-The Enterprise Account Name is your Heroku Enterprise organization identifier.
+The Enterprise Account ID is tied to your Heroku Enterprise organization identifier.

 # Install Heroku CLI if not already installed